 However, it’s important to understand that using social media services to create search results isn’t all a bed of digital roses.
 A search engine’s goal is to present the most relevant results for their users.
 They ultimately want their algorithms to think as a human would when determining results.
 If you are posting the same content on multiple social services for the simple goal of showing up under a large number of keywords, you have to ask yourself if those are truly relevant results for a user.
 Search engines like Google continually change to compensate for these types of techniques.

 This means that the tactics you may use today to improve your search engine optimization may not work tomorrow.
 Unlike the traditional tactics of creating strong content on your primary website the risks of leveraging social media services are much higher.
 If search engines change their systems, your social media-inspired search engine results may simply disappear.

-On top of this, if a user sees a large number of results for a certain company, each coming from a different social media service, this can be viewed as keyword spam.
+According to a Phoenix SEO office, on top of this, if a user sees a large number of results for a certain company, each coming from a different social media service, this can be viewed as keyword spam.
 While you may appear on the search results pages this can create a negative impression if it appears too aggressive.
 If you were to search for pizza in your location, would you want to only see listings for a single establishment?